- Community Services

-Deputy Pacine has been a lifetime resident of Clark County.
+Deputy Josh Pacine has been a lifetime resident of Clark County.
 He is a 2001 graduate of Shawnee High School and JVS (now known as CTC).
 After graduating high school, Deputy Pacine attended Clark State Community College pursuing a degree in criminal justice.
-In 2003 he received his peace officer training certificate and began working as a peace officer for departments such as North Hampton, German Township and the Clark State Campus Police department.
+In 2003, he received his peace officer training certificate and began working as a peace officer for departments such as North Hampton, German Township and the Clark State Campus Police department.

 Deputy Pacine began his career with the Clark County Sheriff’s Office in 2006.
 During his employment at the Sheriff’s Office he has been assigned to the Jail Division and Uniform Road Patrol.
 Deputy Pacine is currently assigned as a School Resource Officer for the Clark Shawnee Local School District.

-Deputy Pacine is a certified Field Training Officer and a member of the crisis intervention team.
+Deputy Pacine is a certified Field Training Officer (F.T.O.) and a member of the crisis intervention team.
 He was recognized by the State of Ohio House of Representatives in 2015 for saving the life of an inmate who had attempted suicide.

 Northwestern: Deputy William Crump

 Deputy Crump was sworn in as a Reserve Deputy for the Clark County Sheriff's Office in 2009.
-He was hired by the Sheriff’s Office in March of 2010 in the administration office as the Sheriff Sales Specialist, Accounts Payable and assisted with budgetary duties.
-He was hired as a full-time Deputy in 2014 and was assigned to the Jail Division.
+He was hired by the Sheriff’s Office in 2010 as the Sheriff Sales Specialist, Accounts Payable and assisted with budgetary duties.
+In 2014, he was hired as a full-time Deputy and was assigned to the Jail Division.
 In 2018, he was assigned to the Road Patrol.
-During his time in the jail division, Deputy Crump was a Field Training Officer for new employees.
+During his time in the Jail Division and Uniform Road Patrol, Deputy Crump was a Field Training Officer (F.T.O.) for new employees.
 In this role, he has trained many new deputies at the Sheriff’s Office.

 Deputy Shane Groves is a life long Clark County resident and 2011 graduate of Kenton Ridge High School.
-After graduation, he attended Clark State Community college and graduated with an Associates degree in Criminal Justice.
+After graduation, he attended Clark State Community College and graduated with an Associates Degree in Criminal Justice.
 While at Clark State, Deputy Groves worked as a campus police cadet for two years before completing the basic peace officer academy in 2015.

-In August of 2020, Deputy Groves was selected as the new School Resource officer for the Global Impact STEM Academy and The Clark County Educational Services Center.
+In 2022, Deputy Groves was selected as the School Resource officer for the Clark County Educational Services Center.

 Springfield Clark Career Technology Center: Deputy Adam Anderson

-Deputy Anderson has been with the Clark County Sheriffs Office since May of 2009.
+Deputy Adam Anderson has been with the Clark County Sheriffs Office since May of 2009.
 He is currently assigned to Springfield Clark Career Technology Center.
 In his spare time he enjoys volunteering/participating in 4H, camping, boating and fishing while spending time with his family.